-Data from our newest eCommerce conversion rate optimization case study shows that site speed is the most important factor affecting website conversion rate.
-This case study may be the most comprehensive analysis ever done on automotive websites.
+Data from our eCommerce conversion rate optimization case study shows that site speed is the most important factor affecting website conversion rate.
+We believe this case study is the most comprehensive analysis ever done on automotive websites.

 We analyzed millions of website transactions from 2017 through mid-2020, covering three and a half years.

 We looked at automotive parts and accessories websites in the US and Canada.

 A massive statistical analysis uncovered what websites that converted well had in common.
 We also looked at websites that didn’t convert well and what they had in common.